MicrosoftDocs/VBA-Docs/api/Access.Chart.ChartValues.md

 ---

-# Chart.ChartValues Property (Access)
+# Chart.ChartValues property (Access)

 Returns or sets the semicolon-separated list of field(s) used to determine the data series plotted on the value axis.
-Read/write **String** .
+Read/write **String**.

 ## Syntax